Battle of Woody Point

 The Battle of Woody Point was an incident in western Canada in June 1811 involving the Tla-o-qui-aht natives of the Pacific Northwest and the Tonquin, an American merchant ship of the Astor Expedition.
 The vessel had traveled to Clayoquot Sound off Vancouver Island to trade for furs.
-Following an argument begun during the bartering, the Tla-o-qui-aht captured the vessel and massacred most of the crew; one remaining sailor then scuttled her by detonating the powder magazine.
+Following an argument begun during the bartering, the Tla-o-qui-aht captured the vessel and massacred most of the crew; one remaining sailor then destroyed her by detonating the powder magazine.

 Background

 On March 22, 1811, the Tonquin, a 290-ton barque commanded by Lieutenant Jonathan Thorn, reached the Columbia River with the intention of trading with the natives of the northern Pacific coast.
 To do this a trading post was necessary.
 After sailing around the mouth of the river for a while, the traders established Fort Astoria, the first American claim on the Pacific coast.
 The Tonquin had departed New York the previous September, with brief stops in the Falkland Islands in the South Atlantic and the Sandwich (Hawaiian) Islands in the mid-Pacific.
 Thorn had previous disputes with his crew on the journey, including marooning sailors on the Falkland Islands, only bringing them back after being threatened by other crew members.

 After establishing a base of operations, the traders were free to explore the region in pursuit of fine furs.

 The Tonquin was crewed by twenty-three men at the time of the battle, and carried ten cannons.
 Though the vessel was American-flagged and commanded by a United States Navy officer, most of her crew were British subjects.
 On June 5, the Tonquin left Fort Astoria and sailed north to trade with the Nuu-chah-nulth around Nootka Sound.
 About two weeks later, off Vancouver Island, at a place named Woody Point, the Tonquin began trading with the Tla-o-qui-aht Nuu-chah-nulth.